Gregory Snegoff

 Gregory Snegoff (born June 22, 1955) is an American voice actor, writer and dialogue director who frequently works on English-language anime dubs.
-He is also known by the names Greg Snegoff, Gregory Snow, and Greg Snow.
+He is additionally known by the names Greg Snegoff, Gregory Snow and Greg Snow.

 Early life

 Snegoff is a native of Santa Monica, California.
-He is the son of the make-up artist Marc Snegoff and the voice actress Alexandra Kenworthy, and brother of the stuntman Tony Snegoff.
+He is the son of make-up artist Marc Snegoff and the voice actress Alexandra Kenworthy and brother of stuntman Tony Snegoff.

 Career

 He is known for providing the voices of Khyron and Scott Bernard in Robotech, Professor Kusakabe and Additional voices in My Neighbor Totoro, Taki Renzaburo in Wicked City, Maltravers in The Legend of the Titanic, Fritz / Geoffrey in Titanic: The Legend Goes On, Smile in Tentacolino, and Fukuo and Additional voices in Kiki's Delivery Service, and the title character of Cocco Bill.

 Personal life

 Snegoff was married to fellow voice actor Lisa Michelson until her death in 1991.
 Since 1995, Snegoff has been married to Fiorella Capuano.